excellalabs/blog-in-a-box/README.md

 ![DNS records, both A and CNAME, for bloginaboxdemo.com](readme-images/DNSConfiguration_NakedDomainPlusWWW.png)

-At this point, your DNS chages should be live soon (they take some time to propagate -- sometimes more than 24 hours).
+At this point, your DNS changes should be live soon (they take some time to propagate -- sometimes more than 24 hours).
 Then, your blog should be available at the URL you configured.

 Now we can enforce `HTTPS`, which is important for the security of the web.